mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

 To learn how to transact using your wallets, continue on to the [`mmgen-xmrwallet`][mx] help screen.

+### <a id="a_rune">THORChain (RUNE)</a>

+Transacting RUNE with MMGen Wallet is similar to transacting BTC as described in the [**Getting Started**][gs] guide.
+Just add the `--coin=rune` option to all relevant commands.
+With `mmgen-autosign`, add `rune` to the list of coins in the `--coins` parameter.

+Note that MMGen Wallet’s RUNE support requires no locally running node; instead, balances are fetched and transactions sent via a public node at ninerealms.com.
+As this can compromise your privacy, it’s recommended to proxy all communications via Tor or I2P: refer to the helpscreens of `mmgen-txcreate`, `mmgen-swaptxcreate` and `mmgen-txsend` for more information.

+### <a id="a_tcswap">Asset swaps via THORChain</a>

+21 assets (as of this writing) may be swapped directly within MMGen Wallet via THORChain.
+Swapping assets is just like normal transacting, except transactions are created using `mmgen-swaptxcreate` instead of `mmgen-txcreate`.
+Note that coin daemons for both the send and receive assets must be running and synced before carrying out a swap.
+Depending on your setup, communication with two daemons simultaneously may require the use of *coin-specific options* (see `mmgen-swaptxcreate --longhelp`).
+For usage information, examples, and a list of supported assets, invoke `mmgen-swaptxcreate --help`.

 ### <a id="a_zec">Key/address generation for Zcash (ZEC)</a>